technicallynotdeaf/edamame/README.md

 ## To install:
-1. zip up the "component" folder (e.g. into a file called com_tawny.zip)
+1. zip up the "component" folder (e.g. into a file called com_edamame.zip)
 2. On a Joomla server, log in as Administrator and go to "Extensions" (top menus) and then "manage"
 3. Drag and drop the zip file into the box that says "upload & install"